sonkayla/CodePath---Flixster-Part-1/README.md

 Submitted by: **Kayla Son**

 **Flister Pt.
-1** is a movie browsing app that shows the user a selection of movies that they can click on to show more detail about it.
+1** is an app similar to Flixster.
+This is a two-part project.
+For this initial portion, it will use hardcoded Movie data models to display mocked data.

 Time spent: **13** hours spent in total